 The REU program at UNC Charlotte has been funded by the National Science Foundation (NSF) since 2006 to engage undergraduates in computing research projects, to encourage and prepare students to pursue graduate study in computing, and to help students to build support networks as they prepare for careers.
 Our Site has a history of successful student outcomes in terms of student co-authored publications, pursuit of graduate computing studies, and long-term peer and student-mentor relationships.
 Several of our past participants have leveraged the knowledge, skills, experience, and connections with faculty mentors gained through the REU program to win fellowships for graduate study.

-- Provide a 9 week summer research experience to undergraduate students that addresses a problem of social relevance in cyberphysical systems
+- Provide a 9 week summer research experience to undergraduate students that addresses a practical problem in cybersecurity and artificial intelligence

 - Develop students' research skills through training and mentoring